Juris Doctor (JD)

 Get started.
 Learn the details about applying to the Juris Doctor program and our admissions requirements.

-Our curriculum integrates traditional classroom instruction in legal doctrine, analysis, and problem-solving with experiential learning in a range of clinical settings.
+Our curriculum integrates traditional classroom instruction in legal doctrine, analysis, writing, and problem-solving.
 Learn more about it and download a sample program of study.

 Are you interested in criminal law?
 Do you want to make an impact on gender, sexual orientation, and gender identity issues?
 Or do you see great opportunity in estate planning?
 Concentrations enable you to customize your legal education to gain added depth in practice areas you feel most passionate about.
 Explore our concentrations.

 Ideal for working professionals, the Part-time Evening program offers all required and elective courses during evening hours (typically Monday, Wednesday, and Thursday).
 You can complete the program in four years by taking elective courses during the summer terms.